 The Ground Fault Circuit Interrupter (GFCI) is an electrical safety device that trips electrical circuits when they detect ground faults or leakage currents.
 “These outlets prevent deadly shock by quickly shutting off power to the circuit when the electricity flowing into the circuit differs from that returning,” says Keith Pinkerton, owner of Mr. Electric of Huntsville, Alabama, a Neighborly company.
 In some cases, the switches may stay on and trip off when the test button is pressed.
 That’s a sign a new GFCI should be installed by an electrician.
-Find out the truth behind deadly electricity myths.
+Avoid other electricity hazards by knowing the truth about these electricity myths.

 Flickering and blinking lights may seem ghostly, but it’s probably overloaded electrical circuits.
 Pinkerton says other signs include dimming lights, blown fuses, warm or discolored wall plates, crackling, sizzling, or buzzing from receptacles.
 A mild shock from touching appliances or burning odor from receptacle or wall switches should also be cause for alarm.
 “Overloaded electrical circuits should only be repaired by a licensed, qualified electrician,” says Pinkerton.

 Yes, the annoying beeps on your smoke alarm usually wake you up at 3 a.m., but don’t just knock it off the ceiling and forget about it.
 It’s a sign it needs to be fixed.
 It could be a dying battery or dead backup battery, dust, or a sign of a malfunction.
 “Roughly two-thirds of all home fire deaths occur when smoke alarms are not working,” says Pinkerton.
 “Check the home to verify smoke alarms are installed in every bedroom, outside each sleeping area, and on every level of the home.
 A licensed, qualified electrician should be contacted to verify your home’s smoke alarm system meets the latest building and electrical codes.”
-Fire drills aren’t just for school kids; here’s how to plan your own fire drill at home.
+Smoke alarms are one of the common items with hidden health risks you need to know.

 A crackling fire is so cozy, but when those dancing flames don’t completely burn off the oils in the wood, they off-gas as volatiles (aka volatile organic compounds, or VOCs) and rise with the smoke.
 As the smoke cools, it condenses with water and other chemicals inside the chimney and flue, creating a build-up of creosote; this can lead to chimney fires and house fires.
 “Bringing in an expert to assess and repair if needed is always recommended because of the risk of fire or death,” says Robert Boudreau, InterNACHI-Certified Home Inspector, Metro-West Appraisal and Home Inspections.
 The National Fire Protection Association recommends that chimneys, fireplaces, and vents be inspected at least once per year.
-Find out the scary ways your fireplace can be toxic.
+This is just one of the scary ways your fireplace could be toxic.

 Pump on the fritz

 Hey, how’s your sump pump looking?
 It’s probably not something you think about very often…until it fails and leaves you with a flooded basement.
 Don’t ignore the signs of possible failure.
 “Checking connections, cleaning the pump and vents, and making sure the float switch is not restricted can be done by the homeowner,” says Boudreau.
 “A battery backup pump is also an inexpensive way to prevent failure,” says Boudreau.
-Another thing: Make sure never to skip the 16 things all smart homeowners do once a year.
+Checking your pump is one of the 16 things all smart homeowners do once a year.

 Not making the grade